macro187/CsvDemo/readme.md

 Assumptions
 ===========

-    -   REQ-05 after StreetName, also sort by additional fields to break ties and ensure order
+    -   REQ-05 after street name, also sort by street number to break ties and ensure order stability
-        stability: StreetNumber, City, State, PostCode

-    -   CSV header present

-    -   CSV fields are in a known order

-    -   No invalid/unexpected/missing CSV data

-    -   No CSV data that differs by case only

-    -   No CSV data containing comma, quote, or newline characters
+    -   All text operations are case-sensitive

     -   Input CSV file is UTF8 w/ native line-endings